-During the life span of Jesus, Romes republic was just beginning to enter its decline and exit the world stage.
-In the years before his birth, the classical world, including but not limited to Africa, the Middle East, Asia, Europe (including British Isles), was aggregated by the Roman Empire under Julius Cesar.
-The Western Roman conquerors decided to Annex the province of Judea, which also included Samaria, Idumea, Galilee, and Phoenicia.
+During the life span of Christ, Romes republic was just beginning to enter its decline and exit the world stage.
+In the years before his birth, the classical world included Africa, the Middle East, Asia, Europe (and British Isles), was aggregated by the Roman Empire under Julius Cesar.
+The Western Roman conquerers decided to Annex the province of Judea, which also included Samaria, Idumea, Galilee, and Phoenicia.
 It was then declared a client kingdom of Rome.
-Client kingdoms were set in place so that they would pay taxes, supply food for Romes population, create military alliances, and if they couldn’t—they were at the whims of their conquerers.
+Client kingdoms were set in place to pay taxes to the empire, supply resources for Romes population, create military alliances, and if they couldn’t—they were at the whims of their conquerers.
 Romans often sacked cities and took slaves if bounties could not be paid.
 King Herod I was recognized by the Senate as the King of the Jews (Judea).
 Before this, Judaism was recognized as a legal religion under Julius Caesar somewhere between 45-40 B.C.

 When Pompey’s wife, also Caesars daughter, had died, the triumvirate began to fall apart.
 Thereafter came Romes 2nd civil war between the two parties of Pompey and Caesar.
 After Julius’ decisive victories against his political enemies, he declared himself dictator, and controlled much of the known world.
 After the assassination of Caesar, came his heir Augustus, the first Emperor of Rome.
 He, along with Mark Antony, and other conspirators, waged a series of civil wars against the assassins of Caesar, who were also politicians and powerful elites of Rome.
 These events marked the end of the republic and the beginning of the shadow of its former self.

 During Nero’s reign, he initially tolerated the Christians, only to aimlessly persecute them when the great fire burned most of Rome.
 Nero had many Christians, and/or Pagans, rounded up, tortured, and killed because the blame of the fire befell the followers of Christ.
 From Tacitus’ Annals (15.44): The passage describes the great fire that burned Rome for 6 days under the reign of Nero in July of 64 A.D.

 ‘Consequently, to get rid of the report, Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians by the populace.
 Christus, from whom the name had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of one of our procurators, Pontius Pilatus, and a most mischievous superstition, thus checked for the moment, again broke out not only in Judæa, the first source of the evil, but even in Rome, where all things hideous and shameful from every part of the world find their centre and become popular.
 Accordingly, an arrest was first made of all who pleaded guilty; then, upon their information, an immense multitude was convicted, not so much of the crime of firing the city, as of hatred against mankind.
 Mockery of every sort was added to their deaths.
 Covered with the skins of beasts, they were torn by dogs and perished, or were nailed to crosses, or were doomed to the flames and burnt, to serve as a nightly illumination, when daylight had expired.
 Nero offered his gardens for the spectacle, and was exhibiting a show in the circus, while he mingled with the people in the dress of a charioteer or stood aloft on a car.
 Hence, even for criminals who deserved extreme and exemplary punishment, there arose a feeling of compassion; for it was not, as it seemed, for the public good, but to glut one man’s cruelty, that they were being destroyed.’